CodingGagan/markdown_test/troubleshooting/troubleshoot-install.md

 ### How can I run on Minikube?

-1. Edit nginx configmap `kubectl edit cm nginx-conf -n kubecost`
+1. Edit nginx configmap `kubectl edit cm nginx-conf -n nOps`
-2. Search for 9001 and 9003 (should find kubecost-cost-analyzer.kubecost:9001 & kubecost-cost-analyzer.kubecost:9003)
+2. Search for 9001 and 9003 (should find nOps-cost-analyzer.nOps:9001 & nOps-cost-analyzer.nOps:9003)
 3. Change both entries to localhost:9001 and localhost:9003
-4. Restart the kubecost-cost-analyzer pod in the kubecost namespace
+4. Restart the nOps-cost-analyzer pod in the nOps namespace

-### What is the difference between `kubecostToken` and `productKey`
+### What is the difference between `nOpsToken` and `productKey`

-`.Values.kubecostToken` is primarily used to manage trial access and is provided to you when visiting [http://kubecost.com/install](http://kubecost.com/install).
+`.Values.nOpsToken` is primarily used to manage trial access and is provided to you when visiting [http://nOps.com/install](http://nOps.com/install).

-`kubecostProductConfigs.productKey` is used to apply an Enterprise license.
+`nOpsProductConfigs.productKey` is used to apply an Enterprise license.
 More information can be found in the [Adding a Product Key](/install-and-configure/advanced-configuration/add-key.md) section.

 ### Error loading metadata

-Kubecost makes use of cloud provider metadata servers to access instance and cluster metadata.
-If a restrictive network policy is place this may need to be modified to allow connections from the kubecost pod or namespace.
+nOps makes use of cloud provider metadata servers to access instance and cluster metadata.
+If a restrictive network policy is place this may need to be modified to allow connections from the nOps pod or namespace.
 Example:

 {% code overflow="wrap" %}
 ```